CASE STUDY, ADOPTION JOURNEY

 With a strategy in place, we developed a handful of low-fidelity concepts to return to the field for testing.
 These concepts worked to support the strategy at each point of the journey from awareness to advocate.
 Based on feedback from the field, we iterated on the ideas and refined them for a final launch.
 Additionally, we formed a set of design principles that helped not only strengthen the existing ideas but helped shape future ideas that we would eventually add to the campaign.

-While the fieldwork was running, we decided to conduct a survey with pastors throughout the country.
+In addition to the field study, we conducted a survey with pastors throughout the country.
 We wanted to know how they viewed adoption, if they talked about it at all, and how we could support them in talking about it.
 The results from the survey led to additional resources specific to pastors and their needs.

 Launching the Campaign